elibs/ebash/README.md

 ## Other Common Tasks

-There are several other utilities in bashutils that help with the plumbing you need as you write bash code day to day.
+There are several other utilities in ebash that help with the plumbing you need as you write bash code day to day.

 ### Use `opt_parse` to read parameters

-Early in the life of bashutils, we found ourselves writing the same pattern over and over in our functions.
+Early in the life of ebash, we found ourselves writing the same pattern over and over in our functions.

     foo()